vuejs/v2.vuejs.org/src/v2/guide/components.md

 ### Using `v-model` on Components

-Custom events can also be used to create custom inputs that work with `v-model`.
-Remember that:
+Custom events can also be used to create custom `<input>`s that work with `v-model`.

+Remember that this...:

 ```html
 <input v-model="searchText">
 ```

-does the same thing as:
+...does the same thing as this:

 ```html
 <input